|

 Perhaps it was too many years of white, off white, cream, eggshell or any other name you wanted to use for traditional paint colors through out an entire home.
 Or maybe that people are instinctively feeling what is a good color to surround themselves with.
 It can be different for everyone.

 My final thought on painting a new color is simply this.
-Through my own mistakes, I found that light changes the colors sometimes dramatically as it changes throughout the day and into the evening.
-As our lights at home are usually standard bulbs, it can make the look drastically different.
-I am a huge fan of the Benjamin Moore color samples and choosing a day when you can see the color you are thinking of choosing at different times of the day and into the evening.
-That way you can get all perspectives of the colors and know what your room will look like before you paint it.
-And won't have any unhappy surprises after the job is done.
+Through my own mistakes, I found that light changes colors sometimes dramatically as it changes throughout day and into evening.
+As our lights at home are usually standard bulbs, it can make look drastically different.
+I am a huge fan of Benjamin Moore color samples and choosing a day when you can see color you are thinking of choosing at different times of day and into evening.
+That way you can get all perspectives of colors and know what your room will look like before you paint it.
+And won't have any unhappy surprises after job is done.

 Good luck with your color choices; they reflect your state of mind, enhance your moods and make YOU feel good in every room of your space!
 And isn't that what a good "Feng Shui" Color is supposed to do?